Renewable energy: Demand

 In July 2014, WWF and the World Resources Institute convened a discussion among a number of major US companies who had declared their intention to increase their use of renewable energy.
 These discussions identified a number of "principles" which companies seeking greater access to renewable energy considered important market deliverables.
 These principles included choice (between suppliers and between products), cost competitiveness, longer term fixed price supplies, access to third-party financing vehicles, and collaboration.

 UK statistics released in September 2020 noted that "the proportion of demand met from renewables varies from a low of 3.4 per cent (for transport, mainly from biofuels) to highs of over 20 per cent for 'other final users', which is largely the service and commercial sectors that consume relatively large quantities of electricity, and industry".

 In some locations, individual households can opt to purchase renewable energy through a consumer green energy program.

-Trends for individual technologies

-Hydroelectricity

-In 2021, the world renewable hydropower capacity was 1 360 GW.
-Only a third of the world's estimated hydroelectric potential of 14,000 TWh/year has been developed.
-New hydropower projects face opposition from local communities due to their large impact, including relocation of communities and flooding of wildlife habitats and farming land.
-High cost and lead times from permission process, including environmental and risk assessments, with lack of environmental and social acceptance are therefore the primary challenges for new developments.
-It is popular to repower old dams thereby increasing their efficiency and capacity as well as quicker responsiveness on the grid.
-Where circumstances permit existing dams such as the Russell Dam built in 1985 may be updated with "pump back" facilities for pumped-storage which is useful for peak loads or to support intermittent wind and solar power.
-Because dispatchable power is more valuable than VRE countries with large hydroelectric developments such as Canada and Norway are spending billions to expand their grids to trade with neighboring countries having limited hydro.